Pasta Cooking Time: How Long to Cook Different Types of Pasta

 Gluten-free pasta, made from ingredients like rice, quinoa, or lentils, is a great option for those with gluten sensitivities.
 It has a slightly different texture than traditional pasta, but it can still be delicious.
 Keep a close eye on it, as it can cook quickly.

-3. Fresh Pasta: A Culinary Delights
+3. fresh pasta: A Culinary Delights

 Fresh pasta, made with eggs and flour, has a delicate texture and flavour that's hard to beat.
 It cooks quickly, usually in 1-2 minutes, and it’s best served immediately after cooking.
 It's a whole different experience, offering a burst of fresh flavour and a tender bite that's hard to resist.